-It is important that the potential for environmental impact be identified and potential risks be evaluated.
+It is important that the potential for environmental impact be identified and potential risks are evaluated.

-6. Further Assessment and Possible Mitigation
+Further Assessment and Possible Mitigation

 Information regarding waste and waste contamination issues was not collected for properties which do not currently have the potential to adversely affect adjacent properties.
-In order to address this data gap, site specific Phase I ESA would be required to identify issues that fall into this group but could influence the Plazas or Crossings or routes.
+In order to address this data gap, site specific Preliminary Site Screening (PSS) or Phase I ESA would be required to identify issues that fall into this group and could influence the Plazas or Crossings or access roads.

-To assist in identifying the historical nature of specific properties and therefore the potential for and nature of any contamination, ESAs are often conducted in a tiered or phased approach.
+To assist in identifying the historical nature of specific properties and therefore the potential for and nature of any contamination, site assessments are often conducted in a tiered or phased approach.

+If the PSS identifies that further investigations are warranted, a more detailed Phase I ESA, as described in the MTO's ESP Guide, may be required.
 If the Phase I ESA indicates that there is a potential for contamination, a Phase II ESA may be recommended.
 A Phase II ESA is more intensive, involving sampling and analysis of soil, water or other components.
 A Phase III ESA, if required, examines options for cleaning up the site.

-Due to the associated cost and the need for permission to access sites while conducting full Phase I and Phase II ESAs, it is not proposed to conduct full Phase I or II ESAs at the preliminary stage of planning.
-It is advisable to initiate full Phase I or Phase II (if required) after the Technically and Environmentally Preferred Alternative (TEPA) is selected, prior to final design stage, or property acquisition, if preliminary analysis indicates a potential for contamination along the route.
+Due to the associated cost and the need for permission to access sites while conducting full Phase I and Phase II ESAs, it is not proposed to conduct either PSS or any site assessments (Phase I or II ESAs) at the preliminary stage of planning.
+It is advisable to initiate PSS and or Phase I or Phase II (if required) after the Technically and Environmentally Preferred Alternative (TEPA) is selected, prior to final design stage, or property acquisition, if preliminary analysis indicates a potential for contamination along the route.